stefanegli/ResxFormatter/README.md

 # ResxFormatter
-Optimizes resx files after saving: Removes comments (in particular the 3KB documentation that is included in every resx file) and sorts entries alphabetically.
+Optimizes resx files after saving: Removes schema and comments (in particular the 3KB documentation that is included in every resx file) and sorts entries alphabetically.
 Use only with a source control system and at your own risk.

 See the [change log](CHANGELOG.md) for changes and road map.